 In RoboCop 3 the Big Bad had did this in a way that really went against protocol.
 Basically, he had done so much bad stuff (including murdering a cop and framing the hero for it, among other things) that while he was still technically in control of the police department, the media turned against him, and every other cop on the force quit.
 So he decided to simply recruit every crook in jail at the time as replacements.
 As you might expect, that didn't exactly work out as well as he'd hoped...

 A very unusual example of Executive Meddling in A Fistful of Dollars.
 Clint Eastwood's "Man with No Name" has no clear no motive to go to the town and get involved in the feud.
 This made TV network executives nervous, so when the film aired on TV, a prologue was filmed: the MWNN is released from prison to restore order to the town.
 This scene was shot without the permission of Sergio Leone, and without Eastwood's participation.
 The MWNN, his face unseen, was played by an uncredited Harry Dean Stanton.

 In Terry Pratchett's Discworld novel Going Postal, con artist Moist von Lipwig, after his apparent execution ("apparent" thanks to Lord Vetinari, the Patrician of Ankh-Morpork), is tasked with getting the Ankh-Morpork Post Office up and running again.
-Two books later, as Moist is getting bored with the post office (practicing breaking into it, even though he has all the keys, for example), Vetinari plucks him up again and sets him to fixing the banks.
+In the next book, as Moist is getting bored with the post office (practicing breaking into it, even though he has all the keys, for example), Vetinari plucks him up again and sets him to fixing the banks.
 It's hinted at the end that the next task Moist will be set is to fix the taxation system...

 This happens twice to a master forgery artist, once by Moist and once by Vetinari, in Making Money.